 How Do I Know If A Fitness Niche Is Saturated?

-But there are a few tips and tricks you can use to help discover your competitors, and understand just how many trainers are offering the particular services you plan to offer.
+There are a few tips and tricks you can use to help discover your competitors, and understand just how many trainers are offering the particular services you plan to offer.

 While this may seem like a simple tip, Google Maps is actually a powerful tool that can help you determine the competitors in your local area.
 Simply searching for “personal trainers near me” shows you the local map, as well as where they’re based.